-In addition, we found that synthetic profiles systematically underestimated the early in situ values of magnetic intensity of CMEs.
-This is particularly clear for events 2, 7, and 9, for which the in situ data is larger than the synthetic transits.
-It is important to highlight that those events also had the three largest proportional errors for magnetic field (see Figure 3).

-- 380 We believe that such an underestimation derives from a compression by the solar wind that pushes back the frontal regions of CMEs in order to decelerate them, processes that simultaneously drives a geometrical deformation and an increment on magnetic intensity.
-In Figure 7 (d) we note that the absolute error for magnetic intensity (open diamonds) tends to grow larger as the initial speed of CMEs (\dot{L}0) increases.
-Such a tendency (dashed line) suggests on one hand, that our formalism capability to approximate magnetic intensity profiles relies on the initial conditions of CMEs; where faster CMEs would have - 385 larger associated uncertainties.
-On the other hand, due to the dependence on the initial speed of CMEs, it would be likely that the hypothetical compression on magnetic field would occur during the early stages of CMEs evolution, rather than their interplanetary propagation.
+In addition, we found that synthetic profiles systematically underestimated the early in situ values of the magnetic intensity of CMEs.
+This is particularly clear for Events 2, 7, and 9, for which the in situ data are larger than the synthetic transits.
+It is important to highlight that those events also had the three largest proportional errors for magnetic fields (see Fig. 3).
+We believe that such an underestimation derives from a compression by the solar wind that pushes back the frontal regions of CMEs in order to decelerate them, processes that simultaneously drive a geometrical deformation and an increment on magnetic intensity.
+In Fig. 7d we note that the absolute error for magnetic intensity (open diamonds) tends to grow larger as the initial speed of CMEs (\dot{L}0) increases.
+Such a tendency (dashed line) suggests on the one hand that our formalism's ability to approximate magnetic intensity profiles relies on the initial conditions of CMEs, where faster CMEs would have larger associated uncertainties.
+On the other hand, due to the dependence on the initial speed of CMEs, it would be likely that the hypothetical compression on a magnetic field would occur during the early stages of CME evolution, rather than their interplanetary propagation.

-Although the behavior noted above cannot be addressed by our formalism; there are attempts to theoretically solve these kind of magnetic profiles.
+Although the behavior noted above cannot be addressed by our formalism, there are attempts to theoretically solve these kinds of magnetic profiles.
 For example, Romashets and Vandas (2005) addressed those profiles via asymmetric magnetic fields expressed as an expansion of Bessel's functions.
 Another example was performed by Vandas et al. (2005), who explored the effects on magnetic profiles when an oblate shape is assumed for the flux rope.